 Tropes in this novel:

-- I Have No Son - It turns out that Courtney had one of these with his father shortly before the latter's death.
+- I Have No Son!: It turns out that Courtney had a disagreement with his father reach this point, shortly before the latter's death.

 - I Love You Because I Can't Control You: This ends up being the reason behind Courtney's affections towards Alix.

 - Old Maid: A plot point with Alix Crown, who is still unmarried at 25 years of age.
 This is highly unusual for the time period, particularly as Alix is both attractive and wealthy.

 - The Rashomon: Well, not exactly.
 Events are portrayed objectively and as they actually happen.
 However, an event we see specifically through one character's view the first time will have a radically different interpretation when another character refers to it later.
 The conversation between Courtney Thane and Addison Blythe, for example, seems pretty straightforward as interpreted by Charlie Webster.
 Addison's previous knowledge, however, leads him to come from the conversation with a very different conclusion than Webster or Thane.